quicwg/base-drafts/draft-ietf-quic-transport.md

 draining.
 A key update might prevent the endpoint from moving from the closing state to draining, but it otherwise has no impact.

-An endpoint could receive packets from a new source address, indicating a client connection migration ({{migration}}), while in the closing period.
+While in the closing period, an endpoint could receive packets from a new source address, indicating a client connection migration ({{migration}}).
 An endpoint in the closing state MUST strictly limit the number of packets it sends to this new address until the address is validated (see {{migrate-validate}}).
 A server in the closing state MAY instead choose to discard packets received from a new source address.

 ## Idle Timeout